-The Hasso Plattner Institute for Software Systems Engineering (HPI) is, in legal terms, a GmbH (limited-liability company).
+The Hasso Plattner Institute for Digital Engineering (HPI) is, in legal terms, a GmbH (limited-liability company).
 It was founded in October 1998 as part of a public-private partnership.
 The Institute is funded by the non-profit Hasso Plattner Foundation for Software Systems Engineering, which is also the sole interest holder in the company.

 The Federal State of Brandenburg's contribution consisted in its provision of a plot of land near the Griebnitzsee, on which the building complexes of HPI and Potsdam University's Institute for Informatics were subsequently erected.
 Professor Hasso Plattner has pledged the foundation from his private assets for the day-to-day running of the Institute over a period of more than 20 years.
 Due to his commitment, he is one of the most important private supporters of science in Germany.
 The foundation has two executive bodies: the Foundation Council comprising between eight and ten members and the Board of Directors consisting of between four and six members.